staltz/cycle-onionify/README.md

 }
 ```

-### How does this work?

-[Read the source](https://github.com/staltz/cycle-onionify/blob/master/src/index.ts).
-It's less than 150 lines of code, and probably quicker to read the source than to explain it in words.

 ### Why is this not official in Cycle.js?

 If all goes well, eventually this will be an official Cycle.js practice.
 For now, we want to experiment in the open, collect feedback, and make sure that this is a solid pattern.
 There are [other approaches](https://github.com/cyclejs/cyclejs/issues/312) to state management in Cycle.js and we want to make sure the most popular one ends up being the official one.

+### How does this compare to [Redux](http://redux.js.org/)?

+- Redux is not fractal (and has a visible global entity, the Store).
+Onionify is fractal (and has an invisible global entity).
+- Redux defines initial state in the argument for a reducer.
+Onionify defines initial state as a reducer itself.
+- Redux reducers have two arguments `(previousState, action) => newState`.
+Onionify reducers have one argument `(previousState) => newState` (the action is given from the closure).

 ### How does this compare to [Stanga](https://github.com/milankinen/stanga)?

 - Stanga is a "driver".
 Onionify is a component wrapper function.
 - Stanga defines initial state as a separate argument.
 Onionify defines initial state as a reducer.
 - Stanga uses helper functions and lenses for sub-states.
 Onionify leverages `@cycle/isolate`.
-- Stanga uses unique IDs for managing dynamic lists.
-Onionify does not.

-### How does this compare to [Redux](http://redux.js.org/)?

-- Redux is not fractal (and has a visible global entity, the Store).
-Onionify is fractal (and has an invisible global entity).
-- Redux defines initial state in the argument for a reducer.
-Onionify defines initial state as a reducer itself.
-- Redux reducers have two arguments `(previousState, action) => newState`.
-Onionify reducers have one argument `(previousState) => newState` (the action is given from the closure).
-- Redux uses unique IDs for managing dynamic lists.
-Onionify does not.

 ### How does this compare to the [Elm architecture](https://guide.elm-lang.org/architecture/index.html)?